coiby/WuGroup/installing_lammps.md

 Notes:
 1. When you download LAMMPS source files from the SVN or Git repositories, no packages are pre-installed.
 You can run `make yes-packageName` to install a required package or `make yes-all` to install all packages.
+2. `make no-lib` remove the packages than depend on third-party packages

 ## Missing full atom style